What are the new weed cultivars?

 Germination and grow mediums

-The first aspect of cultivating new strains is getting them to sprout.
+The first aspect of cultivating new strains of weed is getting them to sprout.
 Seeds from Homegrown Cannabis Co. have a stupendously high germination rate.
 The paper towel method has the highest success rate, in our opinion.

 When your seeds develop roots, you should plant them into a permanent growing medium.
 The ideal choice for the newest cultivars differs from one cultivar to the next.

 Some flourish in soil, while others yield better results with hydroponics.
 If you decide to use soil, opt for a high-quality, organic product as these have more nutrients.